 Annaly Capital’s assets

-Annaly Capital’s (NLY) book value per share fell from $11.73 in the fourth quarter to $11.61 in the first quarter.
-The book value per share was $12.88 a year ago.
+Annaly Capital’s (NLY) book value per share fell from $11.61 in the first quarter to $11.50 in the second quarter.
+The book value per share was $12.32 last year.
 Annaly Capital is trading at a sizable discount-to-book value.
 MBS (mortgage-backed securities) spreads widened during the quarter.
 All types of risk assets sold off based on deflation fears in Europe and a hard landing in China.

 Commercial real estate investments

-Commercial real estate investments accounted for $6.4 billion in assets.
-This number was a $1.4 billion increase from the fourth quarter.
+Commercial real estate investments accounted for $6.2 billion in assets.
+This number was a $0.1 billion decrease from the first quarter.
 By investing in commercial real estate, Annaly Capital is increasing its returns.
 At the same time, it’s taking on credit risk.
 That being said, much of the commercial real estate debt is floating-rate debt.
 It provides a bit of a hedge.
 The average leveraged return on Annaly’s commercial real estate portfolio was 7.6%.
 Over half of the commercial portfolio is multifamily properties.